 Dorothy Cotton, who worked side by side with the Rev. Martin Luther King Jr. to empower African-Americans to exercise their civil rights, has died at age 88.

 Cotton died June 10 at her residence in Kendal at Ithaca.
-Her health had been failing for several months.
+Her health had been failing for the previous month.

 Director of student activities at Cornell from 1982 to 1991, Cotton was a close colleague of King’s and the highest ranking woman in the Southern Christian Leadership Conference (SCLC).
 She directed the civil rights group’s Citizenship Education Program 1960-68, helping to make the country’s social and political life more equitable for people of color.
 She traveled with King to Oslo, Norway, in 1964 when he accepted the Nobel Peace Prize and was registered in the room next to his when he was assassinated in Memphis.
 She subsequently spent her life advancing civil rights as a strategist, community organizer, teacher and leader.